Compliance Manager Qualifications and Skills

 Academic Qualifications

-Compliance managers are expected to be educated to a degree standard in a subject such as accounting or economics, law, IT, computer science, or business management.
-Masters degrees in similar subjects are generally held in high regard.
+Compliance managers should have a degree.
+The degree should be in a subject such as accounting, economics, law, IT, computer science, or business management.
+Master’s degrees in similar subjects are generally held in high regard.

 Certifications

-The International Compliance Association (ICA) and the Global Compliance Institute (GCI) offer compliance certifications that prepare compliance professionals for a career at the frontline of financial due diligence, reporting, training and regulatory oversight.
+The ICA and GCI offer compliance certifications.
+They prepare professionals for a career at the forefront of financial due diligence.
+They do this through reporting, training, and oversight.

 Work Experience and Internships